The Legalities of Getting Married

 A prenup should be made at least 21 days before a marriage as any less time may be used as evidence of duress.

-It is important that a prenup is reviewed regularly to ensure that new factors in the relationship can be added, such as the birth of a child.
+It is important that a prenup is reviewed regularly to ensure that new factors in the relationship (such as the birth of a child) can be added.
+The agreement becomes weaker as time passes, as circumstances can change dramatically over the years.

 The future of prenups